RussellLuo/validating/README.md

 # validating

-A Go library for validating structs and fields.
+A Go library for validating structs, maps and slices.

 ## Features